mnassrib/jupyter-putty-aws-ec2/README.md

 ## 3. Connecting to your Linux Instance from Windows using PuTTY
-SSH into the EC2 instance for Windows users, you’ll need to use PuTTY.
+SSH into the EC2 instance for Windows users, you'll need to use PuTTY.
 Amazon has a really good set of instructions located here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

 Follow those to the point where you have the connection to the Ubuntu console.